Freeland calls tariffs ‘absurd’ after meeting U.S. Senate committee - Red Deer Advocate

-WASHINGTON — Foreign Affairs Minister Chrystia Freeland ventured Wednesday into the heart of the U.S. Capitol, where she denounced the Trump administration’s steel and aluminum tariffs as absurd.
+OTTAWA — Foreign Affairs Minister Chrystia Freeland ventured Wednesday onto Donald Trump’s home turf, denouncing his “absurd” tariffs and forcefully arguing for preservation of the world’s rules-based order — with or without the United States.

-Freeland reiterated Canada’s opposition to the tariffs after meeting with the influential U.S. Senate foreign relations committee in Washington.
+Freeland reiterated Canada’s strong opposition to the American president’s steel and aluminum tariffs after meeting with the influential U.S. Senate foreign relations committee in Washington on Capitol Hill.

-She was the first Canadian politician to set foot in the American capital after President Donald Trump and his emissaries launched unprecedented personal attacks on Prime Minister Justin Trudeau following the weekend G7 summit in Quebec.
+She was the first Canadian politician to set foot in the American capital after Trump and two of his top economic advisers launched unprecedented personal attacks on Prime Minister Justin Trudeau for criticizing the tariffs at the weekend G7 summit in Quebec.

+“Facts matter.
+Truth matters.
+Competence and honesty, among elected leaders and in our public service, matter.”

+The speech followed the closed-door Senate foreign relations meeting, where the same authoritarian threats were discussed.
+So too, were the current U.S. metals tariffs on Canada, Mexico, Europe and Japan.

-“The section 232 action — which is, let me remind people, a national security consideration — is frankly absurd,” Freeland said.
+“The Section 232 action — which is, let me remind people, a national security consideration — is frankly absurd,” Freeland said on Capitol Hill after the meeting.

 The majority of U.S. senators agree with that view, said the committee’s Republican chair, Sen. Bob Corker.